094459/aqd-cli-workshop/workshop/07-writing-code.md

 - When Users are viewing the Dashboard, any available Customer Surveys will provide a link that can be shared so people can submit feedback on a specific survey
 - Provide a simple web design that can be updated easily using CSS
 - Ensure you review the data model when building the application
-- Ensure the database is initialised properly
+- Ensure the database is initialized properly
 ```

 When using Kiro CLI with a complex prompt like this, you will find it easier to use the "/editor" command.
 Before we do that though, we need to think about how we can use Kiro CLI to improve our initial prompt.
 Instead of add the above as a prompt, use the following: